14 Best Places to Visit in the Midwest

 My photo of fall foliage on our road trip in the Midwest

-Planning a weekend getaway and not sure where to go?
+Planning a weekend getaway or a road trip and not sure where to start?
 No problem!
-The Midwest may be vast, but there are so many cool trips you can take for a quick 48 hour reset.
-This is exactly why I decided to share my favorite things in the Midwest so that you can use my guide as an inspiration to plan your own road trip.
-From romantic getaways to family adventures, here are my favorite Midwest escapes from our recent for week road trip that I hope you’ll enjoy too.
+The Midwest may be vast, but there are some absolutely must-visit places that really stood out.
+Here are my favorite Midwest escapes from our four week road trip that I hope you’ll enjoy too.

 My Favorite Places to Visit in Upper Midwest / Lake Superior & Northwoods